 Where does the soul of a building dwell, and what can destroy it?
 If you dismantle a crumbling stone wall and reassemble it with new mortar, does it remain the wall it was before?
 Would replacing the glass on the Apple Store’s cube create zombie architecture, outwardly identical but fundamentally transformed?
-This metaphysical conundrum is at the core of the battle over the New York Public Library’s headquarters, by Carrère and Hastings, which is destined for a makeover that, depending on your point of view, will either resurrect or disembowel it.
+This metaphysical conundrum is at the core of the battle over the New York Public Library’s Carrère and Hastings headquarters, which is destined for a makeover that, depending on your point of view, will either resurrect or disembowel it.

 For months, bookish loyalists have been howling about a $300 million plan to divide the NYPL’s research collection between below-ground vaults and offsite storage to make room for a circulating library.
 Researchers justifiably hate the prospect of many rarely called-for books going into deep storage, retrievable only after a day’s wait.
 But the Mid-Manhattan Branch across the street has been in a state of decrepitude virtually since it opened in 1970, and relocating it (and the smaller Science, Industry, and Business Library at 34th Street) into the main Fifth Avenue building makes elegant sense.
 Selling off the unneeded real estate would supplement a $150 million grant from the city, free up money for maintenance and librarians, keep the collections whole, and yield considerably more public space altogether than currently exists in all three institutions combined.